sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 ## Name Change

-Many, although not all, transgender employees will decide to change their name to more closely align with their gender identity.
+Many, although not all, transgender employees will decide to change their name.

 ### Questions
 - Legal name changes can be difficult, costly, and take a long time.
 Which internal records can be updated without a legal name change?
-Think about:
   - Badges and name tags
   - Staff directories and photos
   - Email addresses and signature blocks
   - Business cards
   - Physical nameplates on offices and desks
   - Instant messaging programs such as Slack
 - Do you already let employees use nicknames or shorter versions of their legal name at work?
-Would a trans individual's request be treated differently?
+Would a transitioning individual's request be treated differently?
-- Do you make it harder for trans individuals to change their name than you would someone getting married and changing their name?
+- Do you make it harder for transitioning individuals to change their name than you would someone getting married and changing their name?

 ### Exernal Resources
 - Transgender Law Center &ndash; [Identity Documents Resources](https://transgenderlawcenter.org/resources/id)